AZAMPAY-LTD/AzamPayWooCommercePlugin/README.txt

 **AUTOMATIC INSTALLATION**

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of the **WooCommerce AzamPay** plugin, log in to your WordPress dashboard, navigate to the **Plugins** menu and click **Add New**.

 In the search field type **WooCommerce AzamPay** and click **Search Plugins**.
-Once you’ve found our plugin you can view details like the description.
+Once you've found our plugin you can view details like the description.
 Most importantly, of course, you can install it by simply clicking **Install Now**, then **Activate**.

 **MANUAL INSTALLATION**